 \section{Task Overview}

 We study the problem of parsing an NL user utterance $x$ into a program $y$ that correctly reflects user intent (\autoref{fig:pull}).
 We focus on a version of the problem with the following characteristics: \begin{itemize} \item A domain developer has already collected a dataset of \textbf{elementary utterances} annotated with corresponding programs.
 These utterances represent narrow user goals associated with simple and short programs. \item At test time, the system must interpret \textbf{complex utterances}.
-Such utterances require elaborate longer programs representing much broader user goals. \item For a small number of complex utterances, we have access to annotations consisting of both natural language decompositions into elementary utterances, and program annotations for elementary utterances. \end{itemize}
+Such utterances require longer programs representing much broader user goals. \item For a small number of complex utterances, we have access to annotations consisting of both natural language decompositions into elementary utterances, and program annotations for elementary utterances. \end{itemize}

-Annotated complex utterances will in general cover only a small part of the space of possible user requests, and our goal is to build a language-to-code model that can generalize to requests of of very different kinds (\autoref{fig:pull}).
+Annotated complex utterances will in general cover only a small part of the space of possible user requests, and our goal is to build a language-to-program model that can generalize to requests of very different kinds (\autoref{fig:pull}).

 \lstset{style=dataexample}